Boating on Derwentwater

 There are excellent walks on the doorstep for all levels of fitness and mobility.
 Keswick View lies on Lake Road and Derwentwater is just a short stroll away, with the chance to go for lakeside walks and picnics.
 You can take the Keswick Launch to visit the far banks of the lake, a popular way to start the climb up Catbells.

 Many guests spend a day walking around the lake, stopping off at Portinscale or the Borrowdale hotels.
 Another popular walk is the short climb up Latrigg, which can be extended to visit Threlkeld village, returning on the old railway path or via Castlerigg Stone Circle.
 A climb up Walla Crag, descending via Ashness Bridge, provides great views of the lake.
-For the more strenuous, a climb up Skiddaw, gives the satisfaction of climbing one of England’s highest hills without getting into the car.
+For the more strenuous, a climb up Skiddaw, gives the satisfaction of climbing one of England’s highest hills.

-Keswick View’s apartments overlook the Newlands valley and this offers a selection of fell-walks, including Causey Pike and Robinson as well as the day-long, iconic Coledale horseshoe.
+Keswick View apartments overlook the Newlands valley and this offers a selection of fell-walks, including Causey Pike and Robinson as well as the day-long, iconic Coledale horseshoe.

 Downloadable walk guides are available at: